yuhao-nie/Cloud-dection-in-sky-images/README.md

 </p>

 ### CSL
-Chauvin *et al.* [[2]](#2) apply a background subtraction to tackle the issue of misclassifying pixels in the circumsolar area.
-The essence is to apply a background subtraction using a clear sky image, which is generated from the original image by a fitted empirical sky luminance model, and set the threshold to the difference of $\mathrm{NRBR}$ between the original image and the clear sky image.
+Chauvin *et al.* [[2]](#2) apply a background subtraction using a clear sky image to tackle the issue of misclassifying pixels in the circumsolar area.
+It sets a threshold to the difference of $\mathrm{NRBR}$ between the original image and the clear sky image.
+The clear sky image is generated from the original image by a fitted empirical sky luminance model.

 We adopt this idea, but instead of generating clear sky image from the original image, we establish a clear sky library (CSL) by sampling 4 clear sky days from our [dataset](https://github.com/yuhao-nie/Stanford-solar-forecasting-dataset), i.e., May 20, August 15, September 23 and October 22 of 2017, with 5-minute frequency.
 These days are found to be sufficient for representing the track of the sun over a year [^1].
 For background subtraction, we match the original image with a clear sky image from the CSL with a similar sun position.
 The sun position identification is a separate algorithm developed in this study based on camera projection model and the sun angle, which is detailed in the following subsection.